pomiano/hex-game-move-simulation/README.md

-# Game - Move Simulation
+# Game - Move Simulation (Hexagonal Board)

 ## Description

-This project simulates a game where possible moves for two players on the board are analyzed.
+This project simulates a game where possible moves for two players on a hexagonal board are analyzed.
 The program calculates the game states and determines if either player can win in one or two moves against a naive or perfect opponent.
 For each board, the program evaluates the following aspects:

 - The correctness of the board.
 - Whether the game is over.
 - If a player can win in one or two moves depending on the opponent's level.

+The game is played on a **hexagonal board**, where the positions and moves are calculated based on the unique structure of hexagonal tiles.
+The game involves analyzing multiple scenarios to predict possible outcomes for both players, allowing for strategic play against different types of opponents.

+### Features:
+- **Hexagonal Grid**: The board is represented as a hexagonal grid, which changes the way moves are evaluated compared to square grids.
+- **Board Validation**: The program checks whether the board setup is valid and if the game is over.
+- **Move Simulation**: The program simulates moves for both players and determines possible outcomes against both naive and perfect opponents.

 ## Input Format